 Legacy System Symptoms

-Based on the above, our greenhouse owning client was right to identify their case as dealing with a legacy system.
+Based on the above, our greenhouse-owning client was right to identify their case as dealing with a legacy system.
 At the same time, they were very particular about their needs, wisely not seeking to over-optimize their solution.

 Read more about Plant Production Legacy System Migration

-At the same time, you should be aware of false positives: something that looks characteristic of a typical legacy system, but not doesn’t in fact make it one.
+Meanwhile, you should be aware of false positives: something that looks characteristic of a typical legacy system, but not doesn’t in fact make it one.

 Legacy System False Positives